Tidepools are biodiversity hotspots

 River Otter, Harbor Seal, and Gray Whale.

-Olympic plants observed from hiking in forest near the Strait of Juan de Fuca on June 5, 2012
+Olympic plants observed from hiking in forest near the Strait of Juan de Fuca in June

 Western Hemlock, Douglas-Fir, Western Redcedar, Red Alder, Bigleaf Maple, Pacific Madrone, Salal, Red Huckleberry, Common Snowberry, Oceanspray, Nootka Rose, Salmonberry, Thimbleberry, Trailing Blackberry, False Lily of the Valley, Spring Beauty, Stonecrop, Buttercup, Vetch, Sweet Cicely, Waterleaf, Oxeye Daisy, Stinging Nettle, Pacific Bleeding Heart, Starflower, Bedstraw, Bracken Fern and Sword Fern.